-Case study 5 - Collaboration success story Oman's Alizz Islamic Bank partners with Irelandbased Ubanquity to provide customers with enhanced experiences.
-Ubanquity signs an agreement with Alizz Islamic Bank, a dynamic Oman-based bank pursuing the principles of بنك العز الإسلامي Islamic banking and digital excellence.39 alizz islamic bank Ubanguity Systems Ld.
+Case study 5 - Collaboration success story

+Oman's Alizz Islamic Bank partners with Irelandbased Ubanquity to provide customers with enhanced experiences.
+Ubanquity signs an agreement with Alizz Islamic Bank, a dynamic Oman-based bank pursuing the principles of Islamic banking and digital excellence.39

+Ubanquity Systems Ld.
 Is a leading white-label omnichannel solution provider to banks and financial institutions in Ireland.
-Ubanquity's API UBANOUI driven Platform integrates with any Core Banking System, ATM switch, Payment Gateway, and all Social Networks.
+Ubanquity's API driven Platform integrates with any Core Banking System, ATM switch, Payment Gateway, and all Social Networks.
 Ubanquity's solutions can be deployed to production in Arabic, English, and French.
 Alizz Islamic Bank is a shariah-compliant financial institution established in Oman in 2012.

-Description of partnership and impact Core challenge: Alizz Islamic Bank in Oman seeks to become a fast growing and dynamic bank in the GCC.
-The company aims to enhance customer experiences using real-time analytics.
-Solution: Islamic banking is growing in appeal across the globe and Ubanquity is very excited to cater to this segment, bringing leading technology innovation for the further and ongoing prosperity of Alizz Islamic Bank customers.
+Description of partnership and impact

+- Core challenge: Alizz Islamic Bank in Oman seeks to become a fast growing and dynamic bank in the GCC.
+The company aims to enhance customer experiences using real-time analytics. - Solution: Islamic banking is growing in appeal across the globe and Ubanquity is very excited to cater to this segment, bringing leading technology innovation for the further and ongoing prosperity of Alizz Islamic Bank customers.
 Ubanquity will provide Alizz Islamic Bank with an integrated and rich set of Omnichannel banking solutions.
 This will grant the bank unique control over its existing systems, using extensive real-time analytics enabling augmented banking experiences.
-Partner with technology-driven solution providers • Key takeaways to enhance customer experiences